**These posts often contain affiliate links. Please see our disclosure policy for details.**

-Learn to close fill holes in your sewing projects; watch how to sew a ladder stitch in this easy invisible stitch tutorial.
+Learn how to close up fill holes in your sewing projects in this blog post that shows you how to sew a ladder stitch in this easy invisible stitch tutorial!

 You’re sewing a stuffed animal or bean bag, and you get to the part where you’re stuffing the nearly completed project.